AaltoSciComp/scicomp-docs/triton/tut/serial.rst

    Watch this in our courses: `2022 February <https://www.youtube.com/watch?v=AJgWuKDSOFY&list=PLZLVmS9rf3nOKhGHMw4ZY57rO7tQIxk5V&index=13>`__, `2021 January <https://www.youtube.com/watch?v=I79KLHb-7T0&list=PLZLVmS9rf3nN_tMPgqoUQac9bTjZw8JYc&index=14>`__

-.. admonition:: Cheatsheet
+.. admonition:: Abstract

    * Batch scripts let you run work non-interactively, which is important for scaling.
+You create a **batch script**, which runs in the background.
+You come back later and see the results.

    * Example batch script, submit with ``sbatch the_script.sh``: